Lebanese amber: Properties

 Lebanese amber can be found in a vast variety of colors such as yellow, orange, dark red or iridescent jet black.
 Rarely in white, milky or cream.
 The variation of color tone is caused by the air contained in the amber.
 The density of Lebanese amber is 1.054 g/cm3.
 It tends to be fragile and easy to damage.

 Inclusions

 Inclusions are quite common for Lebanese amber, which is rich in organisms of the Barremian epoch.
 Next to Jordanian amber, Lebanese amber is the oldest amber to have yielded significant invertebrate inclusions alongside the Wealden amber from the equivalently aged Wessex Formation of the UK, which is much less productive.
 Organisms preserved in Lebanese amber are dated back to the period prior to the angiosperm radiation, which was the period of massive extinction of old groups of arthropods, as well as the emergence of the new ones, some of which co-evolved with angiosperms.
 The organisms are preserved in good condition and shape.
 The diversity and number of co-inclusions help to draw conclusions about mutual relations and co-existence.

+Paleobiota

+After Poinar & Milki (2001), Maksoud & Azar (2020) and subsequent studies.